http4k/www/src/website/content/commercial-terms.md

 ## 13. MISCELLANEOUS

 If any provision of this Agreement is found to be unenforceable or invalid, that provision will be limited or eliminated to the minimum extent necessary so that this Agreement will otherwise remain in full force and effect and enforceable.
-This Agreement is not assignable, transferable or sublicensable by either party without the other party's prior written consent, not to be unreasonably withheld or delayed; provided that either party may transfer and/or assign this Agreement to a successor in the event of a sale of all or substantially all of its business or assets to which this Agreement relates.
+This Agreement is not assignable, transferable or sublicensable by Customer without http4k's prior written consent, not to be unreasonably withheld or delayed; provided that http4k may assign this Agreement to any of its Affiliates or to any purchaser of that part of its business to which the subject matter of this Agreement relates.
 Both parties agree that this Agreement is the complete and exclusive statement of the mutual understanding of the parties and supersedes and cancels all previous written and oral agreements, communications and other understandings relating to the subject matter of this Agreement, and that all waivers and modifications must be in a writing signed or otherwise agreed to by each party, except as otherwise provided herein.
 No agency, partnership, joint venture, or employment is created as a result of this Agreement and neither party has any authority of any kind to bind the other in any respect whatsoever.
 In any action or proceeding to enforce rights under this Agreement, the prevailing party will be entitled to recover costs and legal fees.
 All notices under this Agreement will be in writing and will be deemed to have been duly given when received, if personally delivered; when receipt is electronically confirmed, if transmitted by e-mail; and upon receipt, if sent by certified or registered mail (return receipt requested), postage prepaid. http4k will not be liable for any loss resulting from a cause over which it does not have direct control.
+This
-This Agreement shall be governed by and construed in accordance with the laws agreed upon in writing between the parties.
-If no governing law is specified in a written agreement between the parties, any disputes shall be resolved in accordance with the laws of the jurisdiction where http4k Ltd is incorporated, without regard to its conflict of laws provisions.
+Agreement and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with the law of England and Wales, and the parties submit to the exclusive jurisdiction of the courts of
+England and Wales.

 ## 14. DATA PRIVACY